Max von der Grün

-Max von der Grün (/de/; 25 May 1926 – 7 April 2005) was a German novelist.
+Max von der Grün (/de/; 25 May 1926 – 7 April 2005) was a German writer.

 Max von der Grün was born in Sankt Georgen (Bayreuth) and grew up in Mitterteich.
 After a clerical apprenticeship, he became a paratrooper during World War II in 1944.
 He was captured by U.S. forces near Quimper (France) and became a prisoner of war, spending three years in prison camps in Scotland, Louisiana, Texas, and New Mexico.

 After his release, he worked as a bricklayer, and from 1951 to 1963 in the Zeche Königsborn mine near Unna.
 He started writing in 1955, initially poetry, later focusing on worker-class themes.

+He wrote approximately 20 books, one of them being: "Vorstadtkrokodile."

 He was a founding member of the Dortmunder Gruppe 61, and a member of the International PEN.

 Von der Grün died in Dortmund.